krolow/queue-run/docs/Deploying.md

 ```

 :::tip Keep Credentials Secret
 For convenience, QueueRun stores the AWS deploy credentials in `.queue-run.json`.
+Use this for deployment from your own machine, viewing logs, managing environment variables, etc.

-This is for personal deployment.
-Do not check this file into source control.
+We recommend you do not check this file into source control.

-To automate deployment, use command line arguments and set `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION` secrets in your GitHub/Gitlab project.
+For automated deployment, use command line arguments and have your CI provide the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 :::